aidv/commandos-1988/README.md

 ## Decode `.RLE` files
 When opening these files in IrfanView, they look skewed.
 I don't know what's going on here.
 I might need to open the game executable and do some reverse engineering.

+UPDATE 20-09-2025: [I found an existing project called "Commandos Modding"](https://sites.google.com/site/commandosmod/downloads) which is quite extensive that has pretty much everything that is needed.

+I used ChatGPT to port the RLE-to-BMP class to a NodeJS script.